 Which cancer was your family member diagnosed with?

 Some cancers are deemed to have hereditary traits and are more likely to be excluded from your insurance if an immediate family member was diagnosed with it under the age of 60.
-However, some insurance companies may be willing to offer cancer cover to you without an exclusion but by charging you a higher premium due to the increased risk that you may claim against your critical illness insurance.
+However, some insurance companies may be willing to offer cancer cover to you without an exclusion but by charging you a higher premium due to the increased risk that you may claim against your critical illness cover.
 Hereditary cancers or cancers that can have a strong genetic link might include breast cancer, ovarian cancer and bowel cancer.

 Sourcing the best critical illness insurance for hereditary cancer

-Although there are many online comparison sites that will compare the cost of critical illness insurance, most do not provide adequate support for those who wish to understand how the quality of cancer cover within the insurance compares.
+Although there are many online comparison sites that will compare the cost of critical illness insurance, most do not provide adequate support for those who wish to understand how the quality of cancer cover within the terms and conditions compares.
 Online comparison sites also fail to ask the right kinds of questions to determine any other pre existing details about your health and lifestyle that may affect which insurance company will be best for you.
 Speaking to a critical illness insurance expert* will provide you with support to:

 - understand what cancers are covered